Outlook, iCloud, and Contacts

 - Go to the Help and Feedback section of Outlook settings.

-- Select Delete All Saved Contacts.
+- In the Troubleshooting section, select Delete All Saved Contacts.

 Outlook reports that it will retain the contacts and only remove them from the contacts app (and subsequently from iCloud) and the device (Figure 4).